Minolta X-370 Film Camera Review

 This film camera has a knack for manual mode shooting with a viewfinder that displays your selected shutter speed alongside the recommended option.

-Some camera buffs have a preference for the older models like the XK or SR-T, but if your intent is to utilize the quick-fixes that the X-370 provides then you are on good grounds.
-Compared with the X-700, it might not measure up, but its shooting edge is unrivaled.
-While modern-day Minoltas have the automation slant, the range of the X-370 has its inbuilt microchips which of course showed that their inventors considered the eventual advent of digital photography.
+Some camera buffs have a preference for the older models like the XK or SR-T. However if your intent is to utilize the quick-fixes that the X-370 provides then you are on good grounds.
+Compared with the X-700, it might not measure up but its shooting edge is unrivaled.
+While modern day Minoltas have the automation slant, the range of the X-370 has its inbuilt microchips which of course showed that their inventors considered the eventual advent of digital photography.

 The Minolta X-370 camera comes with a shutter speed that can be varied and this can go from as snappy as 4 seconds to a fraction of a second.
 Your exposure limit you desire for your film will determine the speed you choose to set it at.